acw414/eLISA/README.md

 ![alt text](https://github.com/acw414/eLISA/blob/master/project_workflow.jpg "Program Workflow")

+eLISA will list a number of status messages while completing its tasks:
+- *Sorting input file* will be shown as eLISA goes through the input file and creates a temporary file per sample
+- *Searching species database* will show when eLISA moves onto the R part of the script and searches the Global Invasive Species Database
+- *Checking <species name>* is a status message from originr, and will show each species as it is checked through the system
+- *Finalizing output* means eLISA is almost finished and will delete all temporary files

 ### Dependencies

-The user will need to use UCLA's Hoffman2 server to run this program. eLISA will load Python and R modules, and data analysis will use the [originr](https://github.com/ropensci/originr) package.
+The user will need to use UCLA's Hoffman2 Cluster to run this program. eLISA will load Python and R modules, and data analysis will use the [originr](https://github.com/ropensci/originr) package.

 ### Instructions

-1) If the user is **running eLISA for the first time**, they should start by installing the originr package (please see Dependencies).
-Please skip this step if originr is already installed.
+1) If the user is **running eLISA for the first time**, they should start by installing the originr package.
+Skip this step if originr is already installed.

 2) The user can **clone the eLISA repository to Hoffman2** by typing:
 ```
 git clone https://github.com/acw414/eLISA.git
 ```
+into Hoffman2.
+This should make a copy of this repository.

-3) The user should then move their input file into the eLISA directory, navigate into the directory, and type:
+3) **To run eLISA** the user should move their input file into the eLISA directory, navigate into the directory, and type:
 ```
 sh eLISA.sh inputfile.txt
 ```
 where inputfile.txt is the name of the user's own input file.
-This will run eLiSA.

 There are a number of **requirements for the input file** that, if not met, could impact eLISA's performance:
 - The file must be a .txt file of eDNA sample reads and taxonomic data (see /Vignette/sampleinput_Fish_taxonomy_file.txt for an example)